 Golf Course Compensation Claims

 Due to the careful and measured nature of the sport, golf is probably the last sport you would associate with serious injuries or accidents.
 However, there is still the potential that an accident could occur while you are playing at a golf course.
 You could even be injured if you are an employee at the golf course or simply someone walking across the golf course if it has a public footpath attached to it.
 If you’ve been injured while on a golf course, you could be able to claim golf course compensation.
-To find out how much compensation you could be able to claim, contact Jefferies Solicitors as soon as possible.

 Call our specialists on 0800 342 3206 or fill out our online form to arrange a no-obligation confidential conversation about your accident.